Bo-ro-dev/Bank/README.md

+## Visit my app on [Heroku](https://boro-bank.herokuapp.com/)
+### Simple Banking app where you can make or request for currency transfer between users by their telephone number.

-My app is using two key gems:
+### My app is using two key gems:
 * [Devise](https://github.com/heartcombo/devise) for user registration and session managment.
-* [GoogleAuthenticatorRails](https://github.com/jaredonline/google-authenticator) for 2-factor authentication in specific actions, that require downloading dedicated app: [Google Authenticator](https://apps.apple.com/pl/app/google-authenticator/id388497605) which is avaible on both iOS and Android devices.
+* [GoogleAuthenticatorRails](https://github.com/jaredonline/google-authenticator) for 2-factor authentication in specific actions, that require downloading it's dedicated app: [Google Authenticator](https://apps.apple.com/pl/app/google-authenticator/id388497605) which is avaible on both iOS and Android devices.

 ### Getting started